 I am absolutely obsessed with the shake roof and his cupola is the icing on the cake!
 The shakes match the shake roof on our treehouse.

-So, from the front of the goat house you can see the nice open beam covered area, with the dutch door.
+So, from the front of the small livestock barn you can see the nice open beam covered area, with the dutch door.
 As crazy as I am, I hung a metal bucket with some flowers, just high enough that the goats cannot reach.
 They actually only tried to get the flowers on time, and must have realized they weren’t very tasty.

 There’s no reason why I can’t have my pretty along with the function.
 We are always trying to work between the two, with every project we do, especially on the farm.

 We installed on of our favorite solar lights on the front of the beams.
 This light is amazing!
 I used them on my chicken coop as well.
 They look so stylish and also automatically turn on at night and run a couple hours and turn off!
-It makes going out to lock up at night so much less scary!
+It makes going out to lock up our small livestock barn at night so much less scary!

 Also, its nice to not have to use my flashlight.

-I have found our goat pen to be a place I love to come and hang out.
+I have found our small livestock barn to be a place I love to come and hang out.
 There is something about sitting out in the field, enjoying the view, playing with the goats and just being present.